 In the 70's and 80's, Rod earned his living performing in clubs throughout the mid-West and Canada.
 He played keyboards while singing standards and current pop tunes.
 Eventually, he tired of travel.
 So, he went back to school and earned a BS Degree in Electrical Engineering from the University of Wisconsin.
 He has worked as an avionics software engineer since 1989.
 Never leaving music far behind, Rod transitioned into being a church organist playing at churches where he lived.

 In 2010, Rod moved to Southport, North Carolina to escape the cold and snow.
-Still working as an avionics engineer from home until retirement in 2016, He is currently Associate Director of Worship and Music/Organist at Saint Peter Lutheran Church in Southport.
+Working as an avionics engineer from home until retirement in 2016, He is currently Associate Director of Worship and Music/Organist at Saint Peter Lutheran Church in Southport.
 Rod dabbled in art over the years but nothing serious until 2011 when he met a woman who loves art, music and his passion for life.
 She states she enjoys his artistic eye and how he points out light and shadow; the shape of an animal in a cloud or a mouse in a half eaten piece of toast.
 Things she says she would miss.
 Still, she was not aware of the extent of his talent.
 One weekend she pulled out the acrylic paints and brushes given to her as a Christmas present and suggested she and Rod play.
 She was pleasantly surprised.
 With her encouragement, Rod’s early passion for art resurfaced.
 He is painting as enthusiastically as he plays music.

 Rod Roskom is a landscape artist.
 He paints what he sees and living near woods and the ocean provide unlimited possibilities.
 He is equally alert to composition and detail and he is able to transfer his awareness into a two dimensional experience for others to enjoy.
 His medium is acrylic paint applied to paper.
 He does not use the often flat technique used by so many acrylic artists, He initially thins the paint and applies layers of washes giving the background depth.
 Then the medium gets heavier with the details.
 His paintings are realistic yet there is a touch of whimsy.